newchuyalong/libgdx-learning/Maven-integration.md

 To ease all of this, we supply a Maven archetype that will generate a multi-module Maven project.

 ## Maven Archetype ##
 The Maven archetype is currently not found in any repository.
-You can get it at https://github.com/libgdx/libgdx-maven-archetype and compile and install it yourself to your local Maven repository like this form your shell:
+You can get it at https://github.com/libgdx/libgdx-maven-archetype and compile and install it yourself to your local Maven repository like this from your shell:

 ```
 git clone git://github.com/libgdx/libgdx-maven-archetype.git